-&lt;sup>14Mathematically, when $\gamma < 1$ the two functions go to infinity at c = 0, but $u'(c) < \frac{-u''(c)}{u'(c)}$ for low c, and they both go to zero as $c \to \infty$ , but $u'(c) > \frac{-u''(c)}{u'(c)}$ for high c.
-The inequalities flip sign when $\gamma > 1$ .
-Note that we maintain the assumption $\eta < (1 - p_H)/p_H$ so that the first best solution cannot be obtained.
+15Mathematically, when $\gamma < 1$ the two functions go to infinity at c = 0, but $u'(c) < \frac{-u''(c)}{u'(c)}$ for low c, and they both go to zero as $c \to \infty$, but $u'(c) > \frac{-u''(c)}{u'(c)}$ for high c.
+The inequalities flip sign when $\gamma > 1$.

+$^{^{16}}$ Note that we maintain the assumption $\eta < (1-p_H)/p_H$ so that the first best solution cannot be obtained.

-$\eta$ increases the cost of diversion and makes it easier to incentivize the CEO.
+The intuition for our result is that in the model better country-wide governance η increases the cost of diversion and makes it easier to incentivize the CEO.
 This mechanism depends on the level of risk aversion.
-Consider a CEO with low risk aversion $\gamma < 1$ .
+Consider a CEO with low risk aversion $\gamma < 1$.
 An improvement in country-wide governance increases the cost of diversion.
 The firm can now pay a higher wage to the CEO without unduly giving him incentives to take risks associated with weakening governance.
 The agency problem is alleviated and more CEOs choose not to spend effort trying to influence the board.
-Formally, the result obtains because the critical value $V_1^$ increases with $\eta$ and governance is not changed for CEOs with low power $V < V_1^$ by Proposition 1.
+Formally, the result obtains because the critical value V_1^ increases with η and governance is not changed for CEOs with low power $V < V_1^$ by Proposition 1.

-Consider now a CEO with high risk aversion $\gamma > 1$ whose V is just below $V_2^$ .
+Consider now a CEO with high risk aversion $\gamma > 1$ whose V is just below V_2^ .
 Recall that CEOs trade off the increase in expected consumption arising from an extra dollar of private benefits against the associated increase in consumption volatility.
-With $\gamma > 1$ and $V < V_2^$ , the CEO values the increase in expected consumption more than the increase in volatility of consumption.
+With $\gamma > 1$ and $V < V_2^$, the CEO values the increase in expected consumption more than the increase in volatility of consumption.
 This is why he wishes to change governance (see Proposition 1).
 When external governance improves not only expected consumption decreases, but also consumption volatility increases, ceteris paribus.
-Therefore, the CEO with V just below $V_2^$ prefers not to change governance.
-Formally, when $\gamma > 1$ , the result of a positive relationship between external and internal governance obtains because $V_2^$ decreases with $\eta$ .
+Therefore, the CEO with V just below V_2^ prefers not to change governance.
+Formally, when $\gamma > 1$, the result of a positive relationship between external and internal governance obtains because V_2^ decreases with η .
 Note that we derive this result under the condition (30).
-This condition violates the assumption in Lemma 2 and implies that CEOs will not divert output (i.e., $d_L = 0$ and $A_L = 1$ ) when governance is strong, thereby resulting in deterministic consumption.
-Without this condition, CEOs always divert output, and an improvement in external governance raises the volatility of consumption for both high and low effort, blurring our preceding intuition.
+This condition violates the assumption in Lemma 2 and implies that CEOs will not divert output (i.e., $d_L = 0$ and $A_L = 1$) when governance is strong, thereby resulting in deterministic consumption.
+Without this condition, CEOs always divert output, and an improvement in external governance raises the volatility of consumption for both high and low effort, blurring our preceding intuition.17 start to expense CEO options following Sarbanes-Oxley is consistent with this prediction.
+It is also consistent with the changes in board composition and meeting practices reported in Linck et al. (2009).

-The positive association between external and internal governance implies that countrywide improvements in governance generate a "race to the top" in internal governance as well.
-In the introduction to this paper we point out that the wave of firms announcing that they would voluntarily start to expense CEO options following Sarbanes-Oxley is consistent with this prediction.
-It is also consistent with the changes in board composition and meeting practices reported in Linck et al. (2006).
+The positive association between external and internal governance implies that country-wide improvements in governance generate a "race to the top" in internal governance as well.
+In the introduction to this paper we point out that the wave of firms announcing that they would voluntarily

-$^{16}$ Although we are unable to derive Proposition 2 analytically without condition (30), we have verified it holds true numerically for a wide range of parameter values.
+17Although we are unable to derive Proposition 2 analytically without condition (30), we have verified it holds true numerically for a wide range of parameter values.